venturedinternational/whitepaper/README.md

 The Ventured platform will provide a simple user interface to create smart contracts.
 Smart contract execution and deployment will require a variable amount of VCN depending on the contract parameters.

 ### Token Specifications
-The core of the VCN token will be a fork of the MiniMe token open sourced by Giveth.
-This token contract was chosen for its great functionality and flexibility.
-Clones of itself can be easily generated at any given block number, and anyone can give extra features to the token holders without having to migrate to a new contract.
-Some of the applications that the MiniMe token contract can be used for are:
+The core of VCN will be a ERC20 compliant token.
 - Generating a voting token that is burned when you vote.
 - Generating a discount "coupon" that is redeemed when you use it.
 - Generating a token for a "spinoff" DAO.